Quinta das Lágrimas: Legend and haunting

-The name Quinta das Lágrimas ("quinta" meaning "estate", "lágrimas" meaning "tears"; "The Estate of Tears") comes from the legend of Prince Pedro and his bride's lady-in-waiting Inês de Castro who had a forbidden royal love affair for many years, starting in 1340.
-The tryst ended in 1355 when Pedro's father, King Alonso IV, who suspected Inês and her family to have designs for his throne orders his henchmen to stab her to death.
-But unbeknownst to the king, when Pedro's wife died from childbirth, he secretly married Inês, who by law, was the Queen of Portugal.
+The name Quinta das Lágrimas ("quinta" meaning "estate", "lágrimas" meaning "tears"; "The Estate of Tears") comes from the legend of Prince Pedro and his wife's lady-in-waiting Inês de Castro who had a forbidden royal love affair for many years, starting in 1340.
+The tryst ended in 1355 when Pedro's father, King Afonso IV, who suspected Inês and her family to have designs for his throne, orders his henchmen to kill her.
+But unbeknownst to the king, when Pedro's wife died, he secretly married Inês.
 After his father's death, Pedro became King of Portugal in 1357, and ordered the men responsible for his beloved's murder to be killed.
 He also wanted the courtiers to acknowledge her as their new queen and had Inês' body buried in a royal tomb.
 But the story takes a chilling turn when King Pedro ordered that Inês' body was exhumed and put on the throne beside him for the entire court to swear allegiance to their queen.
 They had to bend their knee before her decaying corpse and kiss her hand.

-The fountain, "Fonte Das Lágrimas", stands on the property where Inês was slain and supposedly her blood still stains its stone bottom that was born of her tears.
-For centuries, the estate is reportedly haunted by the ghost of Inês, who is heard crying on the grounds.
-Also, the legend has it that Inês' spirit still roams the estate, eternally searching for her lost love, Pedro.
+The fountain, "Fonte das Lágrimas", born of her tears, stands on the property where Inês was killed and supposedly her blood still stains its stone bottom.
+For centuries, the estate is reportedly haunted by the ghost of Inês, who is heard crying on the grounds, eternally searching for her lost love, Pedro.